ignaciojimenez/ignaciojimenezpi.github.io/photography/README.md

 # Photography Portfolio

-A minimalist photography portfolio website with dynamic image galleries and smooth interactions.
+A minimalist photography portfolio website with dynamic album loading and smooth interactions.

 ## Adding a New Album